-All of these monoclonal antibodies received emergency approval for treatment of mild to moderate COVID-19 in people 12 years or older who tested positive for the coronavirus and are at high risk of severe COVID-19.
+All of these monoclonal antibodies received emergency authorization for treatment of mild to moderate COVID-19 in people 12 years or older who tested positive for the coronavirus and are at high risk of severe COVID-19.

 This includes people who have weakened immune systems, older adults, pregnant people, and those with obesity, diabetes, or other chronic diseases.

 While monoclonal antibodies can reduce the risk of severe illness in these people, full vaccination is also important.